malejandramunoz/TNT-Repository/AQUAire.md

 home page img

 This is the side menu that appears when the user clicks on the "Hamburger menu" on the home page.
-It displays all the features of the app in one short menu, with a description tab also enabled when the user tabs on the carrot icon on the tab.
-This will give the user more information on where the tab will take them.
+It displays all the features of the app in one short menu, with a description tab also enabled when the user clicks on the carrot icon, giving the user more information on that specific feature.

 more page img